How to Import Data from an Existing PostgreSQL Database into ServBay

 1

-These queries help you confirm the structure, data, and row counts as expected.
+These queries help confirm table structure, data integrity, and row count.

 - List all tables:

-- Solution: Consult the PostgreSQL release notes for compatibility changes between your versions.
-You may need to tweak exported SQL files or run special migration scripts before/after import.
+- Solution: Refer to PostgreSQL documentation about compatibility changes between your versions.
+You may need to tweak the exported SQL or run preparatory/cleanup scripts before or after the import.

 uuid-ossp